Constructive criticism and feedback at work

 If a person is more interested in the style of how the feedback is delivered than in the content, it says more about the communication and listening skills of the recipient than about the person giving the feedback.

 Feedback does not always have to be constructive and positive.
 Learning to fall as a child sometimes hurt, and as a recipient of the feedback, to grow, we have to learn to live with that.
-The only thing you need to have a courageous conversation in which you give feedback is a connection.
+The only thing you need to have a courageous conversation in which you give feedback is a connection and the ability to say sorry when you were wrong.
 If there is a connection, then being brave becomes a state of vulnerability.
 Precisely what is needed to provide and receive feedback.

 Whats is the difference between tolerance and acceptance?25-03-20194 mins read